Many Faces of Poland

 Important note:

-The visit is always conducted under the supervision of local guide (the Miner) – obligatory.
+The visit is always conducted under the supervision of a local guide (the Miner) – obligatory.

 The temperature underground falls within the range of 17-18°C, regardless of the season.
 We advise you to dress appropriately taking the above in mind.

 Only a small carry-on luggage (with maximum dimensions 20 x 20 x 35 cm) is allowed during the tour of the Mine.
-Guests may leave larger luggage in a special luggage lockers, but keep in mind that the number of lockers and their size are limited.
-Museum cannot guarantee the availability of an appropriate locker.
+Guests may leave larger luggage in a special luggage locker, but keep in mind that the number of lockers and their size are limited.
+The museum cannot guarantee the availability of an appropriate locker.

 DAY 6 Wednesday